MURTOMAASORTAJA/MilkerTools/README.md

 ## <em>Tools for milking the teets of the interwebs</em>

-MilkerTools is a suite of things and bobbers I am developing with a childish notion of the process below being true:
+MilkerTools is a suite of things and bobbers I am developing with a childish and delusional notion, that the following process will happen:

 1. Create a crypto trading bot
 2. Slap some forecasting model on it